Monday, September 4, 2017

 The majority of her admirers are girls in the 12-16 age range.
 They attend her concerts wearing lipstick to match Miranda's, so to Ballinger it must look like she's playing to hundreds of little clown mouths.
 Her "Mirfandas" love her in a way they can't love a regular industry star.
 For one thing, Miranda mingles with her followers, engaging in marathon hugging and autograph sessions.
 She'll even ask for their phone numbers so she can prank call them.
 Part of the allure, I'm guessing, is that Ballinger has her own YouTube channel separate from Miranda's - two, in fact, one called PsychoSoprano, and another called Colleen Vlogs - plus her own busy social media accounts.
 The little girls love knowing that gawky Miranda grew up to be a beautiful young woman with a Netflix deal.
 If Miranda taps into the slouching brat living in all girls, Colleen Ballinger is their hope for the future.

 Ballinger, when she's not being Miranda, is a standard YouTuber.
-By that, I mean, she's not so interesting.
-She strums her ukulele, talks about her cat, shares some personal anecdotes, and like Miranda, belches like a walrus.
+She strums her ukulele, talks about her cat, shares personal anecdotes, and like Miranda, belches like a walrus.
 Ballinger is a generous sort, often taking part in "collabs" with her family.
 (It seems the entire Ballinger clan, for better or worse, have jumped on the YouTube bandwagon.)
 As is the case in the YouTube universe, Ballinger/Miranda will also collab with other YouTubers, mostly shrill young men.
-These collabs are can be breathtakingly funny, or just plain stupid.
+These collabs can be breathtakingly funny, or just plain stupid.
 Sometimes I wish she'd do fewer videos and make them count, rather than hit us so often.
 Then again, part of the fun of YouTube is that it's a free for all, largely improvised.
 The bits of gold that turn up, like Miranda trying to do a yoga challenge, or using a magic 8-ball to see if her boyfriends really love her, make it worthwhile to sift through the less inspired junk.

 In some of Ballinger's current videos, the creator of Miranda has looked and sounded weary.
-Overseeing the second season of Haters Back Off! has been a chore.
-Shooting in Vancouver keeps her away from her family.
-She doesn't know what her little "Mirfandas" want now.
+Overseeing the second season of Haters Back Off! was a chore.
+Shooting in Vancouver kept her away from her family.
+She doesn't know what her little "Mirfandas" want now, and worries that YouTube is changing.
 In August she had something like a nervous breakdown after a scary cab ride.
+She has ongoing shoulder problems.
 Though Ballinger tries to remain chipper, the impression she gives is of a frazzled, overworked woman being pulled in too many directions.
-It seems that any kind of fame, including the flimsy, fleeting kind found on YouTube, comes with a certain amount of weight.
+It seems that any kind of fame, including the flimsy, fleeting kind found on the internet, comes with a certain amount of weight.

 As I watched Ballinger's latest, I started thinking about all of those tiny red mouths in the audience of Miranda's concerts, imagining them as poisonous suckers, latching onto this poor young woman, taking as much they give.
 I felt bad.
 Then I clicked around Ballinger's channel and found a heartbreaking clip from last year where she talks about her divorce.
 I wasn't sure what to make of her candidness.
 She suffers from the same generational tic that has driven hundreds (thousands?) of people to expose their personal lives on YouTube, all in hopes of making money.